folkestad/data-gpt/README.md

 # data-gpt

-Ask questions on your data in natural language.
+Ask questions of your data in natural language.

-This application uses an LLM model to answer questions about your data based on its schema definitions.
+This application uses an LLM model to answer questions about your data based on schema definitions.

 *Currently it supports:*
  - LLM: